JocysCom/VsAiCompanion/README.md

 ### Code Security Assurance

-AI Tool by utilizing a comprehensive suite of security scan tools to make sure that codebase is safeguarded and free from unresolved issues.
+To make sure that codebase is safeguarded and free from unresolved issues we are utilizing a comprehensive suite of security scan tools.

 [Dependabot Security](https://github.com/JocysCom/VsAiCompanion/security/dependabot): Detects vulnerabilities in dependencies.